PeijaEn/Pewlett-Hackard-Analysis/README.md

 ### Overview of The Project

 Provided with a data set containing information regarding the ages of employees working for the Pwelett Hackard company.
 Tasked with conducting a database analysis on the future retirees within the company as well as determining who is eligible to be a participant in the mentorship program.
-All departments were to be included and the following dates were to be used as a way to determine elegibility.
+All departments were to be included and the following dates were to be used as a way to determine elegibility for retirement or the mentorship program.

 Birth Dates: 1952 to 1955 <-- employees born within these years were ready to retire <br />
 Hired Dates: 1985 to 1988 <-- employees hired within these years are eligible for the mentorship program